 In a non direct-vent (1-pipe) system, all air for combustion is taken from the area adjacent to furnace, and all flue products are discharged to outdoor atmosphere.
 Air for combustion must be supplied as described in the Air For Combustion and Ventilation Section.
 Do not use an abandoned chimney to supply outside air to the furnace.
-See Fig. 53 for references to vent clearances required by National code authorities.
-A combustion air pipe to the outdoors is not required for a single-pipe vent system.
-A 12-in.
-(304 mm) long pipe with a 2-in.
-(51 mm) tight radius 90 degree elbow is required to be attached to the combustion air pipe adapter on the furnace.
-See Fig. 56.
-This short inlet air pipe helps to ensure stable combustion, as well as allow for sound attenuation.
-To aid sound attenuation, point the inlet air pipe away from occupants.
-An extra elbow and/or five feet of pipe may be used to accomplish the sound attenuation function.
+See Fig. 52 for references to vent clearances required by National code authorities.